niirmaaltwaatii/zsh/README.md

 # ZSH Installer
-It is a Automation Script to install zsh ohmyzsh on Termux
+It is an Automation Script to install zsh ohmyzsh on Termux